Maheder Haileselassie - Jabulani Dhlamini

 Far Left Tsholo [Sharpeville PAC leader], right hand side Mme ma Tsholo (sister in law ) and her husband next to her (white t-shirt- a brother to Sharpeville PAC leader ) with their friends.
 ‘These are the good memories before the Sharpeville massacre’.

-JB: Thinking about photography in South Africa and how much photography is a part of its historical heritage, in museums, for instance, it is interesting to consider the apparent 'lack' of photographic archive in Ethiopian institutions.
+JB: Thinking about photography in South Africa and how integral it is to its historical heritage, in museums, for instance, it is interesting to consider the apparent ‘lack’ of photographic archives in Ethiopian institutions.

-MH: We have so many archives in Ethiopia, but we don't have them in an organised form.
-There are so many photos, not only taken by European travellers or foreign photographers but also by Ethiopian photographers living in Ethiopia.
-Whenever I travelled out of the city, I come across these small photo studios that have been there for more than forty years.
-They have a lot of material, but these are not made available in public libraries or museums in Ethiopia.
-I was surprised when I came to Johannesburg, South Africa, to discover so many archives, accessible and organised in different categories.
+MH: We have many archives in Ethiopia, but they are not organized.
+There are numerous photos, not only taken by European travellers or foreign photographers but also by Ethiopian photographers living in Ethiopia.
+Whenever I travelled outside the city, I came across small photo studios that have been operating for more than forty years.
+They have a lot of material, but this is not made available in public libraries or museums in Ethiopia.
+I was surprised when I came to Johannesburg, South Africa, to discover so many archives, accessible and organized into different categories.

-JD: I like what you are saying Maheder, I have been very much interested in these 'controlled' archives in South Africa.
-I like these more 'informal' photo studios where people are photographed the way they want to be, because I am from that background.
-I used to be a cameraman, I used to photograph weddings and parties.
+JD: I like what you are saying, Maheder.
+I have been very interested in these ‘controlled’ archives in South Africa.
+I am more interested in these ‘informal’ photo studios where people are photographed the way they want to be, because I come from that background.
+I used to be a cameraman and photograph weddings and parties.
 My collaborative method came from there.
-I am more interested in that archive too, because as we know, a lot of time, people were told how to pose, or what to do in front of the camera.
+I am more interested in that archive too because, as we know, often people were told how to pose or what to do in front of the camera.
 I want to give people a chance to tell their stories in their own way.

-MH: I am sure that there are many photo studios all across Africa similar to the one by Malick Sidibé and Seydou Keïta in Mali, their images are what pushed me to look for photo studios in Ethiopia.
-What concerns me is that we don't have these photo archive in an organised form, also many negatives were lost.
+MH: I am sure that there are many photo studios across Africa similar to those of Malick Sidibé and Seydou Keïta in Mali.
+Their images inspired me to look for photo studios in Ethiopia.
+What concerns me is that we don’t have these photo archives in an organized form, and many negatives have been lost.

-JD: Yes, we should care, value this material and find ways to preserve it for the future.
+JD: Yes, we should care about and value this material and find ways to preserve it for the future.

 Maheder Haileselassie, Untitled 1, October 2018, from the series Between yesterday and tomorrow. © Maheder Haileselassie

-JB: Hearing you both speaking, I am struck by the collaborative aspect of your work, could you tell us more about that?
+JB: Hearing you both speak, I am struck by the collaborative aspect of your work.
+Could you tell us more about that?

-JD: Photography for me is the last part of a collaboration.
-I like knowing someone, collaboration requires patience.
+JD: Photography for me is the final part of a collaboration.
+I like getting to know someone; collaboration requires patience.
 You need to understand the person you are working with.
-Even when taking a portrait, I like to come back and show them the image, and asking what they think.
-To me, this is important, I like when both of our interests meet.
+Even when taking a portrait, I like to return and show them the image, asking what they think.
+To me, this is important.
+I like when both of our interests converge.
 Sometimes photographers want to take too much control.

 MH: I completely agree with Jabulani.
-In my case, I was not photographing people but was still collaborating with the researchers and the artists I was travelling with.
-When I travelled to Ankober and the other historical places, I did not have a preconceived idea of the image I was going to make.
-Working with people who had various knowledge of the place was very helpful.
-It also took some of the pressure of working with this heavy material off.
-We travelled together for about five days and all of the conversations we had about landscape, geography, history, slave-trading in Ethiopia, really informed my knowledge and photographic practice.
-I gained a different perspective of the place through these discussions.
+In my case, although I was not photographing people, I was still collaborating with the researchers and artists I was traveling with.
+When I traveled to Ankober and other historical places, I did not have a preconceived idea of the images I was going to make.
+Working with people who had various knowledge of the places was very helpful.
+It also alleviated some of the pressure of working with such heavy material.
+We traveled together for about five days, and all of the conversations we had about landscape, geography, history, and slave trading in Ethiopia really informed my knowledge and photographic practice.
+I gained a different perspective on the places through these discussions.

 JD: Yes, I completely agree with what Maheder says.
-Also, by working collaboratively, especially in Africa of in South Africa per se, I think we can decolonise the use of photography, of how photography was used before.
+Also, by working collaboratively, especially in Africa or in South Africa specifically, I think we can decolonize the use of photography and rethink how photography was used previously.

 Maheder Haileselassie